spinetree/book_app/README.md

 Start time: 9:30 am

-Finish time: n/a
+Finish time: 9pm

-Actual time needed to complete: n/a
+Actual time needed to complete: 11.5 hours, give or take (okay there were breaks)

 -------------------